HMS Cruizer (1852): History

 Her first years of service were spent on the China station, during which a party of her crew took part in the Battle of Fatshan Creek in 1857.
-Her commander, Charles Fellowes, was the first man over the walls of Canton when the city was taken, and the ship saw further action on the Yangtse river, including the attack on the Taku Forts on the Peiho river in 1858.
+Her commander, Charles Fellowes, was the first man over the walls of Canton when the city was taken, and the ship saw further action in China, including the attack on the Taku Forts on the Hai River in 1858.

-On 20 November 1858, she was in the company of Her Majesty's Ships Furious, Retribution, Dove and Lee.
-The squadron were conveying the Earl of Elgin on the Yang-Tse-Kiang, when they had to engage with the Tae-Ping Rebels at Nanking.
+On 20 November 1858, she was in the company of Her Majesty's Ships Furious, Retribution, Dove, and Lee.
+The squadron were conveying the Earl of Elgin on the Yangtze River, when they had to engage with the Taiping rebels at Nanjing.

-In 1860, under the command of John Bythesea she surveyed the Gulf of Pechili to prepare moorings for the Allied fleet to disembark troops for the advance on Peking.
+In 1860, under the command of John Bythesea, she surveyed the Bohai Sea to prepare moorings for the Allied fleet to disembark troops for the advance on Beijing.

 Cruiser was laid up in England in 1867, before being recommissioned for the Mediterranean station.

+Figurehead

+A figurehead was designed and carved by Hellyer & Son of Portsmouth.

+When the ship was sold at Malta for breaking up in 1912, the figurehead was saved, remaining at the dockyard there.
+It was subsequently transported back to Portsmouth where it was covered in a fiberglass coating and displayed alongside HMS Caradoc’s figurehead at the entrance to the parade area beside HMS Victory at Portsmouth Dockyard, before being placed into storage.